apache/gravitino/docs/integration-test.md

 ## Test Modes
 ### Using MiniGraviton Embedded Server
-The MiniGraviton is a lightweight Graviton Server that is embedded in the integration test module.
+The `MiniGraviton` is a lightweight Graviton Server that is embedded in the integration test module.
+1. Execute the `./gradlew build` command to build the Graviton project.
+3. Use the `./gradlew test [--rerun-tasks] -PtestMode=embedded` or `./gradlew test [--rerun-tasks] -PtestMode=embedded` command to run the integration tests.

 It provides full Graviton Server functionality and supports the following abilities:
 - Running a Graviton Server in a single thread
 - Starting a Jetty Server to provide the Graviton Server API, using a random port to avoid port conflicts
 - Using a random storage path to store backend data, which is deleted when MiniGraviton is stopped